idamantium/Experiencing-Transgression/README.md

 If you don't have a code poetry baby you're nurturing yet, pick something to infiltrate and design an experience for it.
 You're encouraged to focus on the experience of inflitration as the transforamtive potential.

+##Suggested Reading
+See 'Readings' folder.

+Hickey, Dave.
+"Romancing the Looky-Loos."
+In Air Guitar: Essays on Art and Democracy.
+Art Issues Press, August 7, 2012.

+Lauro, S. J., and K. Embry.
+"A Zombie Manifesto: The Nonhuman Condition in the Era of Advanced Capitalism." boundary 2 35, no. 1, 2008.

+Evans, Kevin, Carrie Galbraith, John Law, Chuck Palahniuk, Charlie Todd, Stuart Mangrum, and Inc Last Gasp.
+Tales of the San Francisco Cacophony Society.
+San Francisco, Calif.: Last Gasp of San Francisco, 2013.